butlerx/wetty/docs/atoz.md

 # Introduction

-This is an A to Z guide that will help you get WeTTY up and running on Debian based system.
+This is an A to Z guide that will help you get WeTTY up and running on a Debian based system.
 It covers the key configuration areas by using copy and paste commands.
 This will help you install this application and get it securely up and running with minimal system interference and reversible changes.
 It should also provide enough information to allow you to understand and extend that configuration for your personal requirements.

-Please note that some of these configurations are optional, such as self signed SSL and public key authentication.
+**Note:** Some of these configurations are optional, such as self signed SSL and public key authentication.
 The purpose of the guide is to show you how to correctly understand, configure, install and use these options should you wish to use them but they are not required to use WeTTY in general.

 ## Required dependencies